Enhanced Nursing Practice - Clinical and Critical Care

 Sources of evaluations

 - Transcripts, which include course credit hours and grades for each student, are kept in the Registrar's Office.

-- Formative and summative evaluations for practice experience are kept in the School of Health and Life Sciences & Community Services in the student's file.
+- Formative and summative evaluations for practice experience are kept in the School of Health & Life Sciences in the student's file.

 Several forms are utilized to document a student's progress.
 The forms and their purpose are as follows:

 1. Feedback Form: This is initiated by the student and completed in